Test How Your Invisible Gut Bacteria Affects Your Health

 - Le Barz M, et al. Diabetes Metab J 2015;39:291–303.

 How To Check Your Microbiome to Learn How Your Gut Bacteria Affects Your Health

-You can either spend eight-plus years getting a doctorate in microbiota, poo on a petri dish, scrape off a sample and spend your days seeking and categorizing the bacteria found therein — and still have no idea if your findings are accurate, because these days accuracy comes from DNA sequencing — or you can spend a few bucks on a test or two (or more) offered by uBiome.
+You can either spend eight-plus years getting a doctorate in microbiota, poo on a petri dish, scrape off a sample and spend your days seeking and categorizing the bacteria found there — and still have no idea if your findings are correct, because these days accuracy comes from DNA sequencing — or you can spend a few bucks on a test or two (or more) offered by uBiome.

 uBiome says this about itself: